BraidTechnologies/Studio/Waterfall/docs/SolutionVision.Salon.md

 - **Security**: The system must protect sensitive data and ensure the integrity of the process, utilizing session keys for API authentication.
 - **Maintainability**: Ensure the code is easy to maintain and extend for future development.

-## 7. Alignment with Braid's Strategy

-The Waterfall application directly supports Braid’s mission of using modern AI technology to enhance AI learning and business intelligence.
-By providing automated insights and supporting the Boxer application, Waterfall enables Braid to adapt to rapidly evolving information landscapes and deliver high-quality educational and decision-making tools.

 ## 8. Future Considerations

 - **Enhanced Data Visualisation**: Explore more advanced visualisation techniques to present the clustered data in an easy-to-understand manner.